Justice-Through-Code/spring_2022/projects/wow/wow.md

     -   Names of group members and their Github usernames
     -   Instruction on how to create and run a virtual environment using `venv`
     -   Instruction on how to install project dependencies with `pip`
-    -   Screenshots of your app, and instruction on how to run the Django application
+    -   Instruction on how to run the Django application
+    -   Screenshots of your app
--   The commit history in Github should show equal contributions from all group members
+-   The commit history in GitHub should show roughly equal contributions from all group members
+    -   Pairing is encouraged!
+Just make sure that you trade off on who's 'driving' (who's coding and who's watching) so that everyone gets practice
 -   Your working app should be on the `main` branch of the repository
 -   You are not required to deploy your application.
 JTC will provide resources for learning how to do this following the end of the class, but it is not part of the WOW project and should not be part of your MVP.